-In Jeffrey's memory, a group of local individuals and business leaders has built a golf tournament into the largest tournament in the Jimmy Fund Organization.
-Over the years we have raised over $11 million dollars.
-More can be learned about the tournament at www.jfvinickgolf.org.
+In Jeffrey's memory, a group of local individuals and business leaders built a golf tournament into the largest tournament in the Jimmy Fund Organization.
+During the 40 years the tournment ran from 1979-2019 we raised approximately $12 million dollars.
+More can be learned about the history of the tournament at Jimmy Fund Western MA.

 Other charities that we support include but are not limited to the following:

 American Cancer Society

 Camp Hill Village